igrigorik/http-client-hints/draft.md

 Client Hints may be combined with Key ({{I-D.fielding-http-key}}) to enable fine-grained control of the cache key for improved cache efficiency.
 For example, the server may return the following set of instructions:

 ~~~
-  Key: CH;pr=dw[320:640]
+  Key: CH-DW;pr=[320:640]
 ~~~

-Above example indicates that the cache key should be based on the CH header, and the asset should be cached and made available for any client whose device width (dw) falls between 320 and 640 px.
+Above example indicates that the cache key should be based on the CH-DW header, and the asset should be cached and made available for any client whose device width (dw) falls between 320 and 640 px.

 ~~~
-  Key: CH;pr=dpr[1.5:]
+  Key: CH-DW;pr=[1.5:]
 ~~~

-Above examples indicates that the cache key should be based on the CH header, and the asset should be cached and made available for any client whose device pixel ratio (dpr) is 1.5, or higher.
+Above examples indicates that the cache key should be based on the CH-DPR header, and the asset should be cached and made available for any client whose device pixel ratio (dpr) is 1.5, or higher.

 In absence of support for fine-grained control of the cache key via the Key header field, Vary response header can be used to indicate that served resource has been adapted based on specified Client Hint preferences.

 ~~~
-  Vary: CH
+  Vary: CH-DPR
 ~~~